 Exclusion criteria for HNS include the following:

 In extreme cases, OSA can also be treated with a tracheostomy to bypass the oropharyngeal obstruction.
 This management option is also best addressed at academic or specialty sleep centers that are experienced in treating patients with tracheostomy.
-Such patients will encounter numerous challenges with home care, durable medical equipment, and family/partner education on tracheostomy management.
-Many patients with severe OSA requiring tracheostomy have comorbidities.
+Such patients encounter numerous challenges with home care, durable medical equipment, and family/partner education on tracheostomy management.
+Additionally, many patients with severe OSA requiring tracheostomy have comorbidities.

 Differential Diagnosis